santisq/PSCompression/README.md

 </td>
 <td>

 Main entry point for the `*-ZipEntry` cmdlets in this module.
-It can list zip archive entries from a specified path or input stream.
+It can list zip archive entries from specified paths or input stream.

 </td>
 </tr>